Knowing where the best place to live in Canada is a tricky question to answer. We all have different ideas about our ideal place to call home.

 British Columbia (B.C.) is one of the most desirable places to settle and work in Canada – not only for its magnificent scenery and moderate climate, but for its diverse culture, high standard of living, competitive wages, and more.

-Victoria as a capital of the region is the main destination for those who want to relocate to British Columbia.
+Victoria as the capital of the region is the main destination for those who want to relocate to British Columbia.

 Located on the southernmost tip of Vancouver Island (not Victoria Island) Victoria ranks incredibly well in terms of its economic, real estate, climate, attraction and amenity ratings and this makes it one of the best places to live, work or retire in Canada.